wcolemanred/ShelterVR/README.md

 5. Close the code editor

 #### Run a test in Unity
+Before deploying to Android, we need to test the project in Unity to save some time.
+We want to make sure that the authentication flow works as expected.

 1. In the **Project** window, navigate the tree to **Assets > Scenes**
 2. Double-click on **Menu** in the list of resources at the right of the tree.
 This will open the main menu scene.
 3. Make sure that the **Console** window is visible